 Of course, the world has changed a lot.
 My grandson uses Java, among other things, to write programs.
-I really admire his enthusiasm, his skill, and his fine intelligence.
-Very impressive — his father would be fascinated and proud of him… an awesome son and grandson.
+I really admire his enthusiasm and skill.
+Very impressive — his father would be fascinated and proud as well.